Modular forms from Noether-Lefschetz theory

 \section{Discriminant Hypersurfaces}

-In this section, we study the cuspidal hypersurface cut out by $\Delta = 4A^3+27B^2$ of degree $12k$ inside $\P^{m+1}$.
-The multiplicity of a line $L\subset \P^{m+1}$ intersects $\Delta$ dictates the singularities in the surface $\pi^{-1}(L)$. \begin{prop} The fibers of $\nu:\mathscr S \to F(Y)$ have isolated rational double points of type $A_\rho$. \end{prop} \begin{proof} The surface $\pi^{-1}(L)$ can only be singular at the singular points of the cubic fibers, since elsewhere it is locally a smooth fiber bundle. \begin{itemize} \item If $L$ intersects $\Delta_{sm}$ at a point $p$ with multiplicity $\mu$, then the local equation of $\pi^{-1}(L)$ near the node in the fiber $\pi^{-1}(p)$ is
+Consider the cuspidal hypersurface cut out by $\Delta = 4A^3+27B^2$ of degree $12k$ inside $\P^{m+1}$.
+The intersection multiplicity of a line $L\subset \P^{m+1}$ with $\Delta$ dictates the singularities in the surface $\pi^{-1}(L)$.
+Mildly singular elliptic surfaces still have pure Hodge structures (given by a minimal resolution), and the presence of exceptional curves makes these surfaces Noether-Lefschetz special.
+The contributions of such singular surfaces to the modular form $\varphi(q)$ are enough to determine it uniquely.
+In this section, we compute those contributions using classical enumerative geometry. \begin{prop} The fibers of $\nu:\mathscr S \to F(Y)$ have isolated rational double points of type $A_\rho$. \end{prop} \begin{proof} The surface $\pi^{-1}(L)$ can only be singular at the singular points of the cubic fibers, since elsewhere it is locally a smooth fiber bundle. \begin{itemize} \item If $L$ intersects $\Delta_{sm}$ at a point $p$ with multiplicity $\mu$, then the local equation of $\pi^{-1}(L)$ near the node in the fiber $\pi^{-1}(p)$ is

 This is an $A_{\mu-1}$ singularity\footnote{By convention, $A_0$ means a smooth point.}.
 We refer to such lines as Type I. \item If $L$ intersects $\Delta_{sing}=(A)\cap (B)$ at a point $p$, then the fiber $\pi^{-1}(p)$ has a cusp.
 The local equation of $\pi^{-1}(L)$ there depends on the intersection multiplicity $\alpha$, resp. $\beta$, of $L$ the hypersurface $(A)$, resp. $(B)$: